ssenmosip/mosip-temp-documentation/Pre-Registration.md

 * Exception should be logged into file NOT console.

-* capcha  should be present in places where PII like phone number or emial id is being taken.
+* Captcha  should be present in places where PII like phone number or emial id is being taken.
 For example, notification screen in acknowledgement page.

 * Sanitization of UI scripts.